mejansen/Project_FlankerTask/README.md

 In order to run any python script in this repo, go to the directory in which the experiment script is saved and use the basic command `python SCRIPTNAME.py`.
 In order to use the interface we constructed and browse more easily, execute the menu.py file as described above.

 ## Here is what you can do
-This respository, as already mentioned multiple times, gives you the chance to participate in theexperiment and contribute data to out project.
+This respository, as already mentioned multiple times, gives you the chance to participate in the experiment and contribute data to out project.
 What you might ask yourself now are questions like: `what is the slow event-related Flanker Task?` and `what knowledge gain does this experiment bring?`.

 The Flanker Task is a reaction task in which it is neccessary to press a button depending on the stimulus that is presented on the screen.
 These stimuli consist of arrays of "arrows" pointing to either the right or the left and can look like "<<<<<" (for which you would have to press the left-arrow key) or "<<><<" (for which you would have to press the right-arrow key).
 These stimuli can be categorized in the categories ***congruent*** and ***incongruent*** and you already combined very well that the key you have to press depends on whether the middle arrow points to the left or right.

 In order to get a more detailed description of the Flanker Task experiment and see some plots about what results we can obtain, see the file **DataSummary.ipynb**.
 There, we include information about experiment conduction and present a showcase of data tidying and some basic summary statistics.
 But there is more to discover!
-Run the experiment on your own or just look at the python script
+Run the experiment on your own or just look at the python script.

+## Troubleshooting to save you some frustration time
+### Running the experiment
+If, after running the experiment on your local machine, you want to continue browsing around, re-open the ***menu.py***-file in a fresh terminal, since the panels to choose options to not react otherwise.

+### Showing results of other experiment runs
+In case you did the eyperiment multiple times on your machine and collected several .xpd-files containing rivh and valuable data that you want to have visualized, change the filename in line xx of the file PersonalSummary.py to the filename you want to have visualized.
+Per "default", the program only makes use of the first run's data, so if you do not aim to delete every data file you constructed before, save some time and simply change the filename.

 ## Data references / Credits